fleschutz/SI-lib/README.md

 using namespace SI;

 int main() {
-	print("What's the potential energy of just 1g mass? ");
+	print("1.
+What's the potential energy of just 1g mass? ");
 	mass m = 1_g;
 	velocity c = constant::speed_of_light;
 	energy E = m * c*c;
 	print(E);
 ...
 ```
-See the full [examples.cpp](examples.cpp) with a total of 43 examples.
-Executing: `cmake . && make && ./examples` generates this:
+Executing: `cmake . && make && ./examples` writes the following output:
 ```
  1. What's the potential energy of just 1g mass?
 89.88TJ
  2. What was the average speed of Kelvin Kiptum's world record in Marathon?
 21.00km/h
  3. What's the free fall time from the Burj Khalifa tower in Dubai?
 12.99s ...
-(40 more lines)
+(40 more lines, see the full [examples.cpp](examples.cpp) with a total of 43 examples)
 ```

 💡 FAQ